azat-co/expressworks/exercises/jade/problem.md

 When creating your projects from scratch, install the `jade` dependency with npm.

 Again, the port to use is passed by {appname} to the application as `process.argv[2]`.

+If you receive `Error: Cannot find module 'jade'`, it is because Express is looking for Jade relative to its path.
+You can fix this by running `npm install Jade'.